altocodenl/tagaway/readme.md

    3. `change State.query`: sets `State.npics` and invokes `query pics true`, but only if the change is not to `State.query.recentlyTagged`.
    4. `change State.selected`: adds & removes classes from `#pics`, adds & removes `selected` class from pictures in `E.grid` (this is done here for performance purposes, instead of making `E.grid` redraw itself when the `State.selected` changes)  and optionally removes `State.untag`.
 If there are no more pictures selected and `State.query.recentlyTagged` is set, we `rem` it and invoke `snackbar`.
    5. `change State.untag`: adds & removes classes from `#pics`; if `State.selected` is empty, it will only remove classes, not add them.
    6. `query pics`: sets `State.querying` to `true`; invokes `post query`, using `State.query` and `State.nPics + 100` (the reason for the `+ 100` is that we hold the metadata of up to 100 pictures more than we display to increase the responsiveness of the scroll).
 Once the query is done, it sets again `State.querying` to `false`.
 It also sets `Data.pendingConversions` to `true|false`, depending if the returned list of pics/vids contains a non-mp4 video currently being converted.
 If `State.nPics` is set to 20, it scrolls the view back to the top.
 If it receives a truthy first argument, it updates `State.selected`.
-It sets `Data.pics` and `Data.pictotal` (and optionally `State.open` if it's already present) after invoking `post query`.
+It sets `Data.pics` and `Data.picTotal` (and optionally `State.open` if it's already present) after invoking `post query`.
 Also sets `Data.queryTags`.
 If `State.open` is not present, it will also invoke `fill screen`.
    7. `click pic`: depends on `State.lastClick`, `State.selected` and `State.shift`.
 If it registers a double click on a picture, it removes `State.selected.PICID` and sets `State.open`.
 Otherwise, it will change the selection status of the picture itself; if `shift` is pressed and the previous click was done on a picture still displayed, it will perform multiple selection.
    8. `key down|up`: if `keyCode` is 16, toggle `State.shift`; if `keyCode` is 13 and `#newTag` is focused, invoke `tag pics`; if `keyCode` is 13 and `#uploadTag` is focused, invoke `upload tag`.
    9. `toggle tag`: if `State.querying` is `true`, it will do nothing.
 Otherwise, if tag is in `State.query.tags`, it removes it; otherwise, it adds it.
 If the tag removed is `'untagged'` and `State.query.recentlyTagged` is defined, we remove it.